Quincy Tavares

 Quincy Tavares Mojica, known as Quincy Tavares (born 1 February 2001) is a Dutch professional football midfielder of Curaçaoan descent.
 Earlier in his career, he was known as Quincy Hogesteger.

 Club career

 FC Dordrecht and NAC

 Tavares made his first squad debut for Dordrecht on 17 August 2018 in their 0–0 home draw against Helmond Sport.
 He had 23 caps for the Dordrecht first squad, in which he scored two goals.

 In the summer 2021, Taveres changed sides to NAC Breda, where he was initially assigned to the Under-21 squad.
 He made his debut for the main squad of NAC on 27 August 2021 against ADO Den Haag, as a substitute in the 87th minute and received a red card 7 minutes later.

 Jodan Boys, ASWH and Maassluis

 For the 2023–24 season, Tavares joined CVV de Jodan Boys in the Dutch sixth tier.
 In 2024, he transferred to ASWH.
-In the summer of 2025, he transferred to Excelsior Maassluis.
+In the summer of 2025, he moved to Excelsior Maassluis.

+FK Voždovac

+In 2026, he joined the Serbian side FK Voždovac.